f321x/lightningpicturebot/README.md

 * qrcode
 * requests
 * python-dotenv
+* jeffthibault/python-nostr

 The dalle2.py file is a modified version of the ezzcodeezzlife/dalle2-in-python module

 Functions:
-* multiple AIs
+* multiple AIs (DALLE2 and Stable Diffusion)
 * payments and refunding with LNbits
 * logging
+* multiple chat protocols (Nostr and Telegram)

 Tested with Phoenix Wallet (https://phoenix.acinq.co/)

-If i provided some value to you with this software feel free to tip some Satoshis to: https://legend.lnbits.com/tipjar/354
+If i provided some value to you with this software feel free to tip some Satoshis to: x@lnaddress.com